huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ### Forgotten passwords

 After the initial onboarding, you will need your passphrase to install software using the **`sudo apt install <software>`** command and when you connect to your workbench.
 If you have forgotten your passphrase, worry not.
 Order a SSH passphrase reset in our [service desk](/do-science/service-desk/#ssh-passphrase-reset).
-If you need to install software sooner thatn we can ship, we recomment that you try [Conda](/do-science/tools/analytical/conda/) or ask some of your lab colleagues to install the software.
+If you need to install software sooner than we can ship, we recommend that you try [Conda](/do-science/tools/analytical/conda/) or ask some of your lab colleagues to install the software.

 ### Broken connection